 On the 1 September 2021, the NSW Government announced a Public Inquiry will be held into Wingecarribee Shire Council.
 The Minister for Local Government Shelley Hancock, has also suspended the councillors, reappointed the interim administrator and deferred the 4 December council election until the public inquiry was completed.

 For information about the role of an interim administrator, please read our Frequently Asked Questions.

 Minutes tabled by the Interim Administrator at Council meetings can be viewed as separate documents attached to the business papers.

-To view the Interim Administrator Minute from previous meetings, please see the below documents;
+To view the Administrator Minute from previous meetings, please see the below documents;